Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 (I consider this mode a more specific version of the Executing Intentions mindset that we teach at CFAR workshops.
 In just executing intentions, you’re free to do whatever you want, as long as you consciously choose it.
 This TEI time is work time for me, and I’m focused on making work progress in particular.)

-I call this taut executing intiontions time, because it has a phenomenology of just a slight amount of tension.
+I call this taut executing intentions time, because it has a phenomenology of just a slight amount of tension.
 There’s a sense of something that I’m not allowing to go slack.
 There’s a persistent sense of slight urgency.
 The key components of taut the executing intations:

 * Every action is deliberate and intentional